rezan21/Voice-Assistant/README.md

 # Voice-Assistant

-🎙️ Lexa is Python-based voice assistant that uses speech recognition and text-to-speech to interact.
+🎙️ Lexa is Python-based Voice Assistant that uses speech recognition and text-to-speech to interact.

-### Voice Commands
+### Voice Commands:

 Lexa can:

 - Greet user
 - Say her name
 - Ask for your name and remember it